-My journey as a psychotherapist has taken me from psychodynamic therapy to Gestalt therapy to trauma-informed therapies.
-There were many interesting stops along the way with training in Schema Therapy, Existential therapy, Somatic Archaeology, Somatic Experiencing and several forms of Energy Therapy.
+My journey as a psychotherapist has taken me from psychodynamic and depth therapy, to Gestalt therapy to Trauma-informed therapy.
+There were many interesting stops along the way with training in Schema therapy, Existential therapy, Somatic Archaeology, Somatic Experiencing, Reiki, Aromatherapy, and several forms of Energy Therapy.
 My work reflects a synthesis of twenty years of study, training, teaching, group work and private practice that has come full circle.

 What stands out for me is: